Most founders think the answer to customer churn is better support. Wrong frame. And it leads to the wrong decisions.

 Go into your support tickets from last month.
 Find the 10 questions that came up more than twice.
 Those are your first 10 help center articles.
 Not someday.
 This week.

-Add an AI assistant that answers in plain language, not just returns search results.
-If a customer has to read three articles to find an answer, you haven't enabled them — you've made them work harder.
+Add an AI assistant that answers in plain language and knows the user — their plan, their role, their context — not just the product.
+If a customer has to read three articles to find an answer that applies to their setup, you haven't enabled them.
+You've made them work harder.

 Map your top 3 drop-off moments in onboarding.
 Where do customers go quiet?
 That's where they got stuck and didn't ask.
 Build something there.